Hypothesis Test for Bounds on the Size of Random Defective Set: Main Results

 Fix an arbitrary parameter $\tau$, $0 < \tau < 1$, and introduce a \textit{$\tau$-weight decision rule ($\tau$-WDR)}

-\begin{remark} In the zero-error case $\tau$-WDR requires a special condition on a disjunctive $s$-code $X$: for any subset $\S$ of size $|\S| = s$, the weight $|\x(\S)|$ of the response vector is at most $\lfloor \tau N \rfloor$, and, for any subset $\S'$ of size $|\S'| = s + 1$, the weight $|\x(\S')|$ of the response vector is at least $\lfloor \tau N \rfloor + 1$.
-A similar model of specific disjunctive $s$-codes was considered in~\cite{b15}, where a disjunctive $s$-code is supplied with a weaker additional condition: the weight $|\x(\S)|$ of the response vector for any subset $\S$, $\S \subseteq [t]$, $|\S| \le s$, is at most $T$.
-In~\cite{b15} the authors motivate their group testing model by a risk for the safety of the persons who perform tests, in some contexts, when the number of positive test results is too large. \end{remark}
+\begin{remark} We note that the $\tau$-weight decision rule is related to some model of specific disjunctive $s$-codes considered in~\cite{b15}.
+The authors of that paper supply a disjunctive $s$-code with a weaker additional condition: the weight $|\x(\S)|$ of the response vector for any subset $\S$, $\S \subseteq [t]$, $|\S| \le s$, is at most $T$.
+Such a group testing model is motivated by a risk for the safety of the persons who perform tests, in some contexts, when the number of positive test results is too large. \end{remark}